ESAT Chemistry: Revision Notes

 Less commonC17.3

-This topic covers the main atmospheric pollutants resulting from human activity, focusing on their chemical origins and their detrimental effects on health and the environment.
+The main atmospheric pollutants come from human activity, and their study focuses on their chemical origins and their detrimental effects on health and the environment.

 Revise this topic ›Treating Drinking Water